oracle-livelabs/goldengate/mysql-ggs/create/create.md

 You're brought to the deployment details page.
 It takes a few minutes for the deployment to be created.
 Its status will change from CREATING to ACTIVE when it is ready for you to use.

-## Task 3: Create a connection to the source MySQL database
+## Task 3: Create a connection to the source HeatWave database

 1. Use the Oracle Cloud Console breadcrumb to navigate back to the Deployments page.